jackh1999/ECE445/notebooks/Dorian Tricaud/README.md

 ### Microcontroller
 1 MB should be plenty.
 C/C++ is the main language, but it may have Python support.
 They have a few free STMs here, but the better versions will have to be purchased.

+# October 01, 2024

+## TA Meeting

+### Design Document
+Can utilize Proposal for certain sections.
+Switching away from STM for development kit access.
+Schematic should be used for Supporting Material.

+### Design Review/Peer Review
+Pick a peer review timeslot, can ask question.
+Be somewhat formal for our clothing, but doesn't have to be super strict.
+Modularity is that there needs to be different subsystems.
+Detailed Design is going in depth into the subsystem, why does it work well, why is it needed, why is it good.
+Scope is adequetly complex and potentially feasible.
+Each person must answer at least one question, but some people